Patricious/Kane-Tech-Test/README.md

 - addeen helpers, controllers and views.
 - interactors file is for determining and sorting the sequence.
 - Then i did research on Rspec testing and how to write test cases.
-- added necessary test cases according to how the project is structured
+- added necessary test cases to check/test list and jobs sequences